talakaz/robot-hero/README.md

 # robot-hero
-A hologram board game of robot fighting.
+A hologram board game of robot fighting made with Unity.